 Is it worth cooking for your toddler?

-Finally, if you ask yourself, is it worth the time and effort to cook for your little one?
-The answer is simple.
+If you’re wondering, whether or not it is worth the time and effort to cook for your little one, the answer is simple.
 Oh, yeah!

 Scientific reseach shows that a great deal of the brain’s ultimate structure and capacity is shaped early in life before the age of 3 years.
 About 80%.
 Among the factors that influence early brain development, the provision of optimal nutrition in the first 1000 days of life stands out.
 So, it’s well worth to prepare healthy meals for our little ones to help them grow smart and healthy.